end-of-game/hub-and-spoke-aks/terraform/hub/README.md

 #### Certificate

-The name of the wildcard certificate corresponding to the domain:
+The name of the wildcard certificate corresponding to the domain if you want to use the Application Gateay for SSL termination:

 ```hcl
 variable "certificate_wildcard_name_in_vault" {